glenndehaan/unifi-voucher-site/README.md

       KIOSK_VOUCHER_TYPES: '480,1,,,;'
       # Enable/disable the requirement for a guest to enter their name before generating a voucher
       KIOSK_NAME_REQUIRED: 'false'
+      # Sets the Kiosk timeout in seconds (Returns the user back to the starting page after inactivity)
+      KIOSK_TIMEOUT: '60'
+      # Enable/disable an override to redirect to the Kiosk on the / url (Also enables a link from the Kiosk back to the Admin UI)
+      KIOSK_HOMEPAGE: 'false'
       # Enable/disable the email voucher button (Requires SMTP to be setup)
       KIOSK_EMAIL: 'false'
       # Enable/disable a printer for Kiosk Vouchers (this automatically prints vouchers), currently supported: escpos ip (Example: 192.168.1.10)
       KIOSK_PRINTER: ''
-      # Enable/disable an override to redirect to the Kiosk on the / url (Also enables a link from the Kiosk back to the Admin UI)
-      KIOSK_HOMEPAGE: 'false'
       # Sets the application Log Level (Valid Options: error|warn|info|debug|trace)
       LOG_LEVEL: 'info'
       # Sets the default translation for dropdowns